Ruby on Rails 🚇

 end

-Engines are not a silver bullet and comes with additional initial architecture and setup costs.
+Engines are not a silver bullet and come with additional initial architecture and setup costs.
 So engine-based architecture should be preferred for medium to large applications.
 For small applications (< 3-5 models and controllers), the conventional architecture – placing all code in app/ – can be sufficient.

 • Use the kebab-case project name as a namespace for all engines for modularization purposes.